scarlett1228/Safety_and_Hygiene/README.md

 # Safety_and_Hygiene
 Final Year Project

-\nA mobile application project for academic purposes.
+A mobile application project for academic purposes.

-\nA mobile application to educate children under 12 years old about safety and hygiene precautions.
+A mobile application to educate children under 12 years old about safety and hygiene precautions.